silvermine/standardization/src/release-it-config/README.md

 ## Release Process

 1. With a clean working directory, checkout a branch for your release, something like `user/prepare-vYOUR.VERSION.NUMBER`.

 2. Run `silvermine-release release` (or `pre-release={rc | alpha | beta}`).
    * Press `Y` when prompted to commit the version bump.
    * If you need to maintain a changelog, you can grab a list of commits from the output of `silvermine-release changelog`, and manually add any commits you desire.
-Amend the rewlease commit with your changelog edits.
+Amend the release commit with your changelog edits.
    * Push the branch and create a PR or MR for the release.